jonnonz1/nz-statute-book/acts/public/2009/local-government-auckland-council-act-2009.md

   (c) may be amended only as an amendment to the LTP.

 ### 91 Council may impose additional accountability requirements on substantive council-controlled organisations
-(1) The Council may require a substantive council-controlled organisation to— (a) include in its statement of intent a narrative on how the organisation will contribute to the Council's and, where appropriate, the Government's objectives and priorities for Auckland:
+(1) The Council may require a substantive council-controlled organisation (except Watercare Services Limited) to— (a) include in its statement of intent a narrative on how the organisation will contribute to the Council's and, where appropriate, the Government's objectives and priorities for Auckland:
   (b) deliver, no later than 1 month after the end of the first and third quarter of each financial year, a report on the organisation's operations during each quarter that includes the information required to be included by its statement of intent:
   (c) prepare and adopt a plan covering a period of at least 10 years that describes how the organisation intends to—